 Now that we know that Bullying is a “repeated aggressive behavior that takes place over time”, what actions should you and your child take if it is happening to them?

 Tell a parent - Too many times students are taught to handle things themselves.
 Being bullied may be a new experience for your child.
-You as a parent have more life experience to help your child deal with it.
+You, as a parent, have more life experience to help your child deal with it.
 As a parent, it is important to pay attention to what your kids are telling you and find out if things are happening more than once.
-If you as a parent have a concern, please contact school administration as soon as possible.
+If you as a parent have a concern, please contact the school administration as soon as possible.

 Tell a trusted adult at school (counselor, teacher, administrator) - The number one reason bullying occurs at school is that the school does not know about it.
 If the school does not know about it, they cannot stop it.
 Work with your school – Remember your school wants to stop bullying as much as you do.
 Work with them as a team and devise solutions together.
 Standing up for yourself is not snitching!